-Ekushey Padak winning late eminent poet professor Humayun Azad advocated for progressive spirit and expressed his thoughts through his works, said speakers at a seminar held at Sufia Kamal Auditorium of Bangladesh National Museum on Wednesday.
+Ekushey Padak winning late eminent poet Professor Humayun Azad advocated progressive thinking and encouraged readers to have an open mind, said speakers at a seminar held at Sufia Kamal Auditorium of Bangladesh National Museum on Wednesday.

 Want stories like this in your inbox?